-5.4.2 Cleaning and Lubrication
+8.4.1 Cleaning and Lubrication

-Will-Burt pneumatic masts come from the factory pre-lubricated.
+The Will-Burt Company's Pneumatic Masts come from the factory pre-lubricated.
 Under normal operating conditions, the grease applied at the factory is sufficient for five years and no scheduled maintenance is required.
 In extremely harsh environmental conditions, maintenance of the mast may be required.

-An optional Mast Lubricant (P/N: 900600) may be added to ensure smooth operation and prolong the useful life of the mast in harsh environmental conditions.
-The Mast Lubricant is a blue-colored mineral oil specifically designed for telescoping masts and their operating environment.
-Mast Lubricant comes in a 16 oz. capped plastic bottle.
+An optional mast lubricant (P/N: 900600) may be added to ensure smooth operation and prolong the useful life of the mast in harsh environmental conditions.
+The mast lubricant is a blue-colored mineral oil specifically designed for telescoping masts and their operating environment.
+Mast lubricant comes in a 16 oz. capped plastic bottle.